mcelz/MedCoin-Authorization-Smart-Contract/README.md

 - `Patient_Registry_Test.sol`: the test contract for Patient_Registry.sol
 - `Relationship_Management_Test.sol`: the test contract for Relationship_Management.sol

 Then we put the source files and test files onto remix website(https://remix.ethereum.org/) to test.
-The contract should work.
+We also connected to MetaMask Ropsten testnetwork, however, due to the limitations of blockchain infrastructure, our project stops here.

 ### Project Report
 We also include the Project report in the notebook folder.